Fourth of July in Washington includes fireworks, military flyovers and protests

-The year’s festivities also will include flyovers by the Air Force’s Thunderbirds and the Navy’s Blue Angels, and a showing of vintage World War II aircraft such as the P-51 Mustang fighter and the B-29 bomber.
+The year’s festivities also will include flyovers by the Air Force’s Thunderbirds and the Navy’s Blue Angels, and a showing of World War II aircraft such as the P-51 Mustang fighter and the B-29 bomber.

-It’s unclear how many people will show up for America’s freedom celebration, but they will be joined downtown by scores of protesters.
+It’s unclear how many people will show up for America’s freedom celebration, but those who do will be joined downtown by scores of protesters.

-The protests spurred by George Floyd’s death at the hands of Minneapolis police in May are expected to continue this weekend and draw large crowds.
-As many as 20 protests are scheduled for Saturday, and could extend through the night.
+The protests spurred by George Floyd’s killing in Minneapolis police custody in May are expected to continue this weekend and draw large crowds.
+As many as 20 protests are scheduled for Saturday, and they could extend through the night.

-Anyone planning to join the events should have a “how to get-around” plan considering the region’s reduced transit operations, road closures and other travel challenges.
+Anyone planning to join the events should have a “how to get around” plan, considering the region’s reduced transit operations, road closures and other travel challenges.

-Most of the traffic impacts are near and around the Mall.
+Most traffic disruptions will be near and around the Mall.
 Other smaller Independence Day parades and fireworks across the region have been canceled.
-Protests may impact traffic outside downtown and the Mall area.
+Protests may affect traffic outside downtown and the Mall area.

 Drivers should expect day-long — and rolling — street closures.
-If you’re planning to use Metro, expect long waits at stations and crowded platforms and trains.
+If you’re planning to use the Metro, expect long waits at stations as well as crowded platforms and trains.

 Metro will run more trains and stay open longer to accommodate crowds.
-The transit agency, however, says Metro should be travelers last choice because it cannot guarantee social distancing aboard.
+The transit agency says, however, that Metro should be travelers’ last choice because it cannot guarantee social distancing aboard.
 Riders are required to wear face coverings in stations and aboard trains.

-Expect tight security, including bag checks to enter the events on the Mall through designated access points.
-Leave large backpacks and other prohibited items such weapons and drones at home.
+Expect tight security, including bag checks, to enter the events on the Mall through designated access points.
+Leave large backpacks and other prohibited items, such as weapons and drones, at home.

 And plan for hot weather.
 The Capital Weather Gang is forecasting temperatures in the high 80s to low 90s and the possibility of thunderstorms in the late afternoon.

-Visitors are encouraged to stay six feet away from anyone who isn’t a family member, wear masks and wash hands at the more than 100 hand-washing stations throughout the Mall.
-The Trump administration plans to give away as many as 300,000 face masks to those who come down to the Mall.
+Visitors are encouraged to stay six feet away from anyone who isn’t a family member, wear masks and wash hands at any of the more than 100 hand-washing stations throughout the Mall.
+The Trump administration plans to give away as many as 300,000 masks to those who go to the Mall.

-If you are coming down for the events and protests, here’s what you need to know.
+If you are attending the events or the protests, here’s what you need to know.

 The events